 - CARS has also supported Legacy projects in collaboration with local groups including the creation of a Wayfinding App, a Mosaic Mural by Dementia Friendly Kirriemuir and an update of the Heritage Trail.

 The CARS Final Celebratory Event was held in Kirriemuir at the end of April 2018 to showcase the achievements of the project.
-All final evaluation reports and accounts have now been submitted to Historic Environment Scotland.

 To find out more about the project see the Kirriemuir CARS StoryMap.